animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 # Overview

-The archetype of the Alderman prides himself in Auto Insurance.
-It’s a service that gives people what they need, right?
-There’s a whole system around it.
-“Everybody” agrees it’s not just paramount but also morally important.
-And yet, inspecting closer, it’s literally a flat tax to poor people that costs them oftentimes as much as their paychecks.
-The immorality is so extreme, considering that those poor people might actually *own* the car that they are being charged a subscription fee for, that it can’t even be described in this one paragraph.

-What can happen really is atrocious.
-And here is a case study from which some of the worst scenarios that this system creates can be extrapolated:

 - Say I own a car that I fully paid-off.
 - Say insurance companies charge me exorbitant prices for a 6-month policy due to a speeding ticket from a little less than 3 years ago.
 - Say my mom and I are poor, I recently became unemployed, and we can’t afford to pay those prices.